AI4Finance-Foundation/ElegantRL/docs/source/algorithms/mappo.rst

 `Multi-Agent Proximal Policy Optimization (MAPPO) <https://arxiv.org/abs/2103.01955>`_ is a variant of PPO which is specialized for multi-agent settings.
 MAPPO achieves surprisingly strong performance in two popular multi-agent testbeds: the particle-world environments, the Starcraft multi-agent challenge.

--  Shared Network parameter for all agents ✔️
+-  Shared network parameter for all agents ✔️
--  This class is under test, we temporarily add all utils in AgentMAPPO: ✔️

 MAPPO achieves strong results while exhibiting comparable sample efficiency.